syncfusion-content/uwp-docs/uwp/SfDockingManager/Tabbed-Window.md

 # Tabbed Window

-Child window can be arranged as Tabbed windows by setting `TargetName` and side value as Tabbed using the property `SideInDockedMode`.
+Child window can be arranged as Tabbed window by setting `TargetName` and side value as Tabbed using the property `SideInDockedMode`.

 {% tabs %}